 3. Work With Software Tasks

 Don’t rely on just remembering things by heart.
 All your tasks should be written down.
-Many of us simply collect all the tasks by email and even send out emails with tasks.
-We did this for a long time, but working with an external To Do List, external project management software (such as Trello, which we work with) will improve your efficiency so it helps on productivity too.
+Many of us collect all the tasks by email and even send out emails with tasks.
+We did this for a long time, but working with an external To-Do List, external project management software (such as Trello, which we work with) will improve your efficiency, helping productivity.

 With a task management system, as employers, you can make sure what tasks are open to each person, what tasks are being handled, what tasks are waiting for a third party, and which tasks have already been addressed.

 4. Daily Summary

 Like Section 2 (Standup), this technique also takes a few minutes to make sure your employees use the workday properly.